LeylaEsmaeily/anomaly-detection-deep-learning/README.md

-# Educational Project: Unsupervised Learning for Anomaly Detection
+# Deep Learning Course Project: Anomaly Detection

-This repository contains a **student practice implementation** developed for the Deep Learning course.
+This repository contains a student project developed for the Deep Learning course.

-The purpose of this work is purely **educational and training-based**, focusing on learning and implementing unsupervised machine learning techniques.
+The purpose of this project is to practice and implement machine learning and deep learning techniques for anomaly detection.

-This project is **not an industrial system, production model, or published research**, and it should only be considered as an academic exercise.
+This project is developed only for academic and educational purposes and is not intended to be used as an industrial security system or a production-ready solution.

 ## Objective

-Practice and understand anomaly detection methods using machine learning and deep learning techniques.
+The main objective of this project is to implement and evaluate anomaly detection methods for identifying abnormal network behaviors using machine learning and deep learning techniques.

-## Models Implemented
+## Implemented Methods

+### Stacked Autoencoder

+- Deep learning-based feature extraction
+- Learning latent representations from normal data
-- Autoencoder (Deep Learning-based anomaly detection)
+- Reconstruction error analysis for anomaly detection

+### Isolation Forest

-- Isolation Forest (Classical unsupervised method)
+- Classical unsupervised anomaly detection method
+- Identifying abnormal patterns using extracted features

 ## Dataset

-LMD-2023 dataset (Sysmon-based logs) used only for educational experimentation.
+The experiments were performed using the **LMD-2023 dataset**, which contains Sysmon-based event logs for network security analysis.

 ## Preprocessing Steps

+The following preprocessing operations were applied:

-- Data cleaning
+- Data cleaning and feature selection
+- Label transformation
-- One-Hot Encoding
+- One-Hot Encoding for categorical features
-- Min-Max Scaling
+- Min-Max Scaling for numerical features
-- Principal Component Analysis (PCA)

 ## Evaluation Metrics

+The implemented models were evaluated using:

 - Accuracy
 - Precision
 - Recall
 - F1-score
 - ROC-AUC

-## Note
-This project is part of an academic assignment and is intended only for learning purposes.
-It does not represent a deployed security system or real-world detection solution.

-## Tools & Libraries
+## Tools and Libraries

 - Python
-- TensorFlow
+- TensorFlow / Keras
 - Scikit-learn
 - Pandas
 - NumPy
+- Matplotlib

+## Reference

+The implementation was developed based on the concepts and methods discussed in the following research work:

+**"Assessing the Detection of Lateral Movement Through Unsupervised Learning Techniques"**

+This repository represents an academic implementation and experimental study for learning purposes.

+## Note

+This repository is part of an academic assignment and is intended only for learning and experimental purposes.

+The implemented models are not considered a deployed intrusion detection system and should not be used directly in real-world security environments.

 ## Author

-Student Project – Deep Learning Course (Educational Practice Only)
+Student Project – Deep Learning Course